gmaheshraju/dev-logger-enhancer/README.md

 ## Features

-- Enhanced logging levels for different types of log messages.
+- Enhanced logging levels for different types of logs.
 - Contextual logging to provide additional information about the source of log messages.
 - Customizable output formats, including plain text, JSON, and color-coded console output.